Rouble rallies on Moscow Exchange, stocks up after new sanctions

 Moves in the rouble were jittery and trading volumes on the Moscow Exchange were small compared with levels seen before Russia started what it calls "a special military operation" in Ukraine on Feb.
 24.

+Finance Minister Anton Siluanov said on Wednesday that his ministry together with the central bank were working on measures to make the rouble exchange rate more predictable and less volatile.

-Against the euro, the rouble firmed more than 5% to 82.29 EURRUBTN=MCX after touching its strongest level since October of 80.8375.
+Against the euro, the rouble firmed more than 6% to 81.45 EURRUBTN=MCX after touching its strongest level since late October of 80.69.

-On the interbank market the rouble was weaker, trading at around 80 to the dollar RUB=, while banks offered to sell euros at 89.40 roubles and were ready to buy them at 83.94 roubles EURRUB=.
+On the interbank market the rouble was weaker.
+Banks offered to buy dollars at 76.75 and sell them at 81.75 RUB=.
+The euro/rouble rates stood at 83.50 and 88.95 EURRUB=, respectively.

-The Russian currency also shrugged off fears that Russia was edging closer to a potential default on its international debt as it paid dollar bondholders in roubles and said it would continue to do so as long as its foreign exchange reserves were blocked by sanctions.
+The Russian currency has so far shrugged off fears that Russia was edging closer to a potential default on its international debt as it paid dollar bondholders in roubles and said it would continue to do so as long as its foreign exchange reserves were blocked by sanctions.

-On the stock market, the rouble-based MOEX Russian index climbed 0.8% higher at 2,631.8 .IMOEX after falling the day before when shares took a hit from new sanctions.
+On the stock market, the rouble-based MOEX Russian index climbed 0.9% higher to 2,635.4 .IMOEX after falling the day before when shares took a hit from new sanctions.

 The United States on Wednesday announced a new round of penalties targeting Russian financial institutions, as well as Kremlin officials and their family members.